 By David and Faye from Delve Into Europe

-While I’ve been outside playing with our son, my wife has been catching up on the huge mass of photos accumulated during years of traveling.
+While I was playing with our son, my wife was catching up on the huge mass of photos accumulated during years of traveling.

 We’ve always loved making online photo books of our travels, as they’re such a great way to record our memories forever.

-But, we’re now suddenly confined to our apartment, the garden outside and the local supermarket.
-Now we can finally see a way clear to go through these thousands of pictures for our online albums.
+But, when we were suddenly confined to our apartment we could finally see a way clear to go through these thousands of pictures for our online albums.